 December 15, 2021

 (MISSISSAUGA, Canada)– In 2017, Navneet Sharma, now 41, began treatment for breast cancer.
-As she underwent chemotherapy, she and her husband, Aseem Sharma, saw the lack of resources for cancer patients experiencing isolation, mental, physical, and lifestyle tolls due to the illness.
-Inspired, they started a non-profit.
+During her chemotherapy, she and her husband, Aseem Sharma, said they witnessed a lack of resourceful support for patients experiencing the mental and physical tolls of the illness.
+Inspired, the couple started their non-profit.

-Navneet Sharma is now the founder and director of Cancer Warrior Canada Foundation, a resource providing cancer awareness and prevention, support for those undergoing treatment, and a platform to raise funds for cancer research.
+Navneet is now the founder and director of Cancer Warrior Canada Foundation, a resource providing cancer awareness and prevention support, and a platform to raise funds for cancer research.

 “We came up with Cancer Warrior Canada Foundation, that that we are blessed.
 You know, we were blessed that we were together.
 And we were dealing with this journey with a lot of courage and positivity, but not all the people have that blessing.
 So we thought of starting Cancer Warrior,” said Navneet.